 A cooking thermometer is essential because every oven has different characteristics.
-If you don't own a cooking thermometer, we carry the widest range in Hong Kong starting from just $168HKD including delivery.
+If you don't own a cooking thermometer, we carry the widest range in Hong Kong.
 So why guess when you can get it right every time?

 Widely regarded as the world's best cooking thermometer, the SuperFast Thermapen 4 comes in a variety of colours and is handmade in England.
 It told me exactly when to remove the brownies from the oven.
 It’s the world's fastest reading cooking thermometer meaning that you’ll spend less time with your hand in the oven.
 Click through to its product page to see why both Alton Brown and Rick Stein rate it as one of their most important tools in their kitchen.

 Alternatively, our ChefAlarm in-oven cooking thermometer comes with a saucepan probe clip that will attach to most baking trays.
 The probe stays in the oven and the ChefAlarm will automatically alert you when the temperature reaches the preset temperature.